sapcc/openstack-rate-limit-middleware/docs/install.md

 # The maximal time a request can be suspended in seconds.
 # Instead of immediately returning a rate limit response, a request can be suspended
 # until the specified maximum duration to fit the configured rate limit.
+# This feature can be disabled by setting the max sleep time to 0 seconds.
 max_sleep_time_seconds: <int> (default: 20)

 # Log requests that are going to be suspended for log_sleep_time_seconds <= t <= max_sleep_time_seconds.